Over the Edge (1999): Owen Hart accident

 At 7:59 p.m.
 Central Standard Time, Hart arrived at Truman Medical Center.
 His Glasgow Coma Scale, a system used to measure neurological function, was listed at a 3/15.
 Three is the lowest possible score, meaning eye, verbal and motor function each received a score of one.
 A GCS of three refers to imminent death or that death has already occurred.
 The initial reading from the cardiac monitor indicated he was in asystole, meaning that he had no detectable heart activity at all.
 However, seconds later, there were signs of pulseless electrical activity, meaning his heart was not beating but faint electrical activity was still detectable.
 At this point, nurses began calling out observations on the apparent lifeless body of Hart to doctor Michael Tucker.
 Hart's skin had turned blue, his lips were colorless and his skin was cold; nurses also reported he had no bowel sounds and his abdomen was soft.
 Nurses also noted that he had also suffered an apparent open fracture above his left elbow and a cut below, but these wounds were of little concern to the medical staff at the moment.
 Nonetheless, the medical staff still persisted and pumped Hart's unresponsive body with epinephrine in an attempt to stimulate his heart.
 Still, no pulse was detected, even though his heart still showed signs of slight electrical activity.
 Outside in the waiting room, former wrestler Harley Race awaited word on Hart.
-He was joined by Jeff Jarrett, who participated in the event, in the march immediately after the fall.
+He was joined by Jeff Jarrett, who had participated at the event, in the match immediately after the fall.
 As the night progressed, a variety of concerned wrestlers who numbered close to two dozen had arrived to get information on Hart's condition.
 At 8:07 a final dose of epinephrine and atropine went into Hart's right femoral line.
 After four minutes, he was still unresponsive.
 CPR was performed in the final few minutes of his life but the doctors determined that all resuscitation efforts were futile.
 Thirteen minutes after arriving at the medical center, 33 minutes after the fall, all work on Hart was stopped.
 At 8:12 p.m., Hart was pronounced dead at the age of 34.
-The cause of death was later revealed to be internal bleeding from blunt force trauma to the chest.
-The impact of Hart landing chest-first on the top rope severed his aorta, resulting in Hart bleeding to death internally just minutes later.

 After the incident, the event was halted for 15 minutes, until Vince McMahon and other WWF corporate officials decided to continue the event.
 Hart's coworkers, professional wrestlers, and other miscellaneous workers appeared somber after Hart's fall as they continued to perform.
 An hour after the event restarted, Ross informed viewers that Hart had died.
 The fans in attendance were not told any information about what had happened to Hart, and they did not hear the announcement of his death.